AriFordsham/GHCWiki/git-submodule-problem.md

 - based on the current access patterns, a few repositories are modified often (specifically,  ghc.git and testsuite.git are often updated in a inter-dependent way); most repositories aren't updated for several weeks; therefore some of the issues outlined with the usability of submodules might have less weight here.

-- Simple migration plan:
+### Simple migration plan

+The plan:

 - Fold testsuite.git into ghc.git, as they are strongly inter-dependent. nofib.git and base.git are two other candidates for being folded into ghc.git.
 - All other add-on repositories should be converted into Git submodules.

+The consequences:

+- `ghc.git`'s commit id by itself effectively provides a sufficient source-tree fingerprint; therefore, this renders the `fingerprint.py` superfluous

+- `git bisect` works (almost) out of the box now

+- buildbots don't need to fetch all repos \*every time\* to check for new commits; it's enough to check `ghc.git`, and only if a new commit in `ghc.git` exists, run `git submodule update`